Want to conduct a feasibility study? Investigate whether your product or service will succeed in the market.

 Who is Markteffect?

-Markteffect is a strategic market research agency that serves as a one-stop shop for its clients.
-From our offices in the center of Eindhoven and on Herengracht in Amsterdam, our team of over 120 professionals works daily to uncover the most relevant data and insights for a wide range of clients.
+Markteffect is a strategic market research agency serving as a one-stop-shop for its clients.
+From our offices in the center of Eindhoven and on the Herengracht in Amsterdam, our team of over 120 professionals works daily to uncover the most relevant data and insights for a wide range of clients.

 We are part of The Relevance Group.
 The Relevance Group consists of several international agencies, each with its own specializations in market research, data science, marketing technology, and AI.